schwoere/buildenvironment/README.md

     scons

-and afterwards add the following line manually to the \<ubitrack\>/config.cache file:
+and afterwards add the following line manually to the < ubitrack >/config.cache file:

     EXTERNAL_LIBRARIES = '/home/user/path/to/all/external/libraries/'
 Note: The first time this document may be empty.

 Taking similar steps, you can easily extend Ubitrack with additional libraries for your own need.
-If you want to make sure the libraries are found by the Ubitrack library finder, you can have a look at the files in the \<ubitrack\>/config/configStorage folder and check their content, which is explained in 4.3.
-If the paths are not detected, a solution can be to delete the \<ubitrack\>/config/configStorage folder and re-run scons with e.g.

-    scons EXTERNAL_LIBRARIES=/home/user/path/to/all/external/libraries/

-####4b Configure the libraries using command line options and library finder
+####4.2 Configure the libraries using command line options and library finder

 In this option the library configuration is done by appending parameters to a scons call similar to the previous section.
 This method gives you the ability to define your own library-folder structure as you may have already installed some of the libraries in different directories.
 Just like in the previous section, you can write the paramerters into a \<ubitrack\>\config.cache document, alternatively.